yuanzhi-zhu/yuanzhi-zhu.github.io/pages/about.md

         <p style='margin-bottom: 5px;'>I’m Yuanzhi Zhu and I’m currently a Master's student at ETH Zürich, where I have the privilege of being supervised by <a href="https://cszn.github.io/">Dr. Kai Zhang</a> and <a href="https://apchenstu.github.io/">Dr. Anpei Chen</a>.</p>
         <p style='margin-bottom: 5px;'>My interests lie in Deep Learning and Computer Vision.
 Currently, my main areas of focus are Image Restoration and Novel View Synthesis.</p>
         <div id="extra-bio" style="display: none; margin-bottom: 5px;">
             <p style='margin-bottom: 5px;'>Previously I was a bachelor student in Beihang University, where I had the fortune of being mentored by both Dr. Zhizhong Zhang and Prof. Yue Zhang.
-Additionally, I had the opportunity to embark on a summer internship in <a href="https://otaniqnm.com/home/">Prof. Otani's lab</a>.</p>
+Additionally, I had the opportunity to embark on a summer internship in <a href="https://otaniqnm.com/home/">Prof. Otani's lab</a>.
+I am from Quanjiao Middle School.</p>
         </div>
         <button id="show-more-button" style='margin-bottom: 10px;'>Show more</button>
         <div style="display: flex; align-items: center;">